kettanaito/react-advanced-form/docs/validation/rules.md

 };
 ```

-> **Note:** Each of the multiple validation rules **must be named**.
+> **Note:** Each of the multiple validation rules *must* be a [named rule](#named-rules).

-Multiple type-specific rules can be declared in the very same way.
+Multiple type-specific rules are declared in the same way.

-Sibling rules are always executed in parallel, regardless of the resolving status of the siblings.
-Considering the example above, `oneNumber` rule will always be executed even if `capitalLetter` rule rejects.
+With the multiple rules the execution order differs.
+Named rules of the same selector (name/type) are executed in parallel, regardless of the resolving status of their siblings.
+Considering the example above, `oneNumber` rule will be executed even if `capitalLetter` rejects.

 ## Referencing fields
-As mentioned in the [Definition](#definition), resolver function exposes a `fields` object.
-This allows to reference another fields present in the same form, and base the validation logic on their state.
+There is a `field` argument property exposed in each resolver function.
+It allows to reference another fields of the same form, and base the validation logic on their state.

-When the resolver function references any field using `fields` Object, this resolver gets executed each time the referenced prop of the referenced field updates.
+Whenever a field is referenced in a resolver, the latter is automatically called each time the referenced field's prop update.
 Consider the following example:

 ```js
 {